 Today we take a look at the defense sector.
 Even though the Second World War has long past, the struggle for human rights never ends.
 Even in Europe.
-In view of this, I came across an interesting defense company when I helped a client put together his portfolio.
-We were looking for large European stocks with good Obermatt ranks.
-Suddenly I noticed a big name: Rolls Royce!
+In view of this, Dr. Hermann Stern of Obermatt came across an interesting defense company when he helped a client put together his portfolio.
+They were looking for large European stocks with good Obermatt ranks.
+Suddenly Dr. Stern noticed a big name: Rolls Royce!

 A prestigious company, known for its luxurious vehicles, which BMW has taken over.
 Today, the company's core business is the manufacturing of engines for civil and military aviation.
 And that's not all: Rolls Royce even specializes in nuclear technology.
 It is also used in propulsion systems for nuclear submarines.

-I have to admit that I was very surprised to find a defense company with good Obermatt value ranks, i.e. a low share price, because at the moment, governments are going through a conservative phase.
+He has to admit that he was very surprised to find a defense company with good Obermatt value ranks, i.e. a low share price, because at the moment, governments are going through a conservative phase.
 The conflicts that have flared up in recent years will certainly lead to much more money being spent on defense, even in Europe.
 These geopolitical frictions make the defense industry a hot industry for me.